thlorenz/v8-perf/snapshots+code-caching.md

 - cold load: page loaded for the first time and thus no cached data is available
 - warm load: page loaded before and caches compiled code along with the script file in disk cache
+  - to qualify, the last load needs to be within the last 72 hours and the script source be larger than 1KB
 - hot load: page loaded twice before and thus can use the cached compiled code instead of parsing + compiling the script again